|Statistics and Files|

 Summary: This walk from Ilkley takes a extensive tour of Rombalds Moor.
 The moor forms a natural barrier between Airedale and Wharfedale with Skipton and Keighley on the Airedale side and Ilkley on the Wharfedale side.
 The moor is home to lots of smaller moors named after the towns and villages surrounding the moor.
 Therefore on Rombalds Moor you will find Addingham High Moor, Ilkley Moor, Burley Moor, Hawksworth Moor, Morton Moor and Bingley Moor.
 Quite a family Rombalds has!
 Rombalds Moor has been home to man for a very long time and while it is mainly used for recreational purposes now the moor was once home to hunters of the Mesolithic age (11,000 - 9,000 BC) and then farmers of the Neolithic age (7,000 - 2,000 BC).
 Bronze age and early Celtic people then made their mark on the moor by making carvings into the stone, much of which remains today.
 The walk visits some of these ancient places as I walked over the moor.

-I began the walk by parking the car on Heber's Ghyll Drive and walking up the gill into Hebers Ghyll Woods crossing the Ghyll on numerous occasions by way of a series of wooden bridges (see final picture) until I exited the woods and stepped out onto the moor.
+I began the walk by parking my car on Heber's Ghyll Drive and walking up alongside the gill into Hebers Ghyll Woods, crossing the Ghyll on numerous occasions by way of a series of wooden bridges as I climbed towards the moor.
+Eventually, after about 100 metres of ascent I exited the woods and stepped out to the open moor.
+Oh, by the way, I noted some of the wooden bridges in the woodland were in need of a little TLC so watch your step if crossing them in the same state of disrepair.
+Back to my walk now.
+After emeging into light from Hebers Ghyll Woods I headed west along the north facing fringe of the moor.
 My first objective was the Swastika Stone which is protected inside some iron railings.
 The popular belief is that the markings are from the 4th century BC and are a form of Celtic art.
-After the visit to the stone I carried on in a westerly direction on the edge of the moor that gave me great views over the Wharfedale valley.
+After the visit to the stone I carried on in my westerly direction on the edge of the moor which allowed me great views over the Wharfedale valley while I walked.

-It was a dry mainly sunny day for my visit to the moor so views were good.
+Despite it being mid October the day was a dry and sunny and thus views were good.
 It was as windy as it has been for quite sometime though but I was making good headway and too warm to do the moor Baht 'at!
 After passing delightful spots like Piper's Crag and Noon Stone I arrived on Addingham Moor and made a beeline on a track to the south that took me to the Doubler Stones.
 The two mushroom shaped stones of hard gritstone are an impressive sight.
 I stopped at the stones for my first coffee break which was most welcome.

-Up the beck of course as far as Sunny Dale Reservoir.
-Then I tracked back and cut off the track to head upstream in the Fenny Shaw Beck towards Stanbury Hill and Fenny Shaw.
+Back up to Ilkley Moor I climbed via Richmond's Spa (Chalybeate) and Yellow Bog where I came to the upper reaches of Fenny Shaw Beck.
 After clambering down to the beck I stopped for lunch.
-I'll need to refuel before setting off up the beck and into the unknown.
+I would need to refuel before setting off up the beck and into the unknown.
 After my welcome lunch break I walked steadily keeping to the side of the beck.
 I often came across tracks and wondered who had made them.
 Then I spotted some huts at the head of the beck and it became clear that these were the tracks of grouse shooters.
 True enough I came across little wooden bridges and stiles unknown to anyone but the grousebaggers.
 That is except for me.
 I now know of them.